zinedburak/todoList/ReadMe.md

 - Create a user interface for only adding ToDo's -- Completed
 - Create a backend service to store the persistent state of ToDo List -- Completed
 - Writing deployment files for the front-end and back-end -- Completed
+- Automating build and test of the application (Completed)
-- Automating build, test, and deployment of the application via CI/CD (Not completed)
+- Automating deployment of the application via CI/CD (Not completed)

 # Development Cycle Of The Application
 ## Frontend